Omjagdal/LSTM-Next-word-prediction/README.md

 - NLP learning
 - Academic demonstrations

-## ❗ Limitations
-- Works best on small, clean datasets
-- Grammar may not always be perfect
-- Not comparable to large language models

 ## ✅ Conclusion
 This project demonstrates how LSTM networks can learn language patterns and perform next word prediction using a small dataset in Google Colab.
 It is simple, educational, and ideal for student projects.